apache/skywalking-eyes/README.md

 7. The `paths-ignore` are the path list that will be ignored by license-eye.
 By default, `.git` and the content in `.gitignore` will be inflated into the `paths-ignore` list.
 8. On what condition License-Eye will comment the check results on the pull request, `on-failure`, `always` or `never`.
 Options other than `never` require the environment variable `GITHUB_TOKEN` to be set.
 9. `dependency` section is configurations for resolving dependencies' licenses.
-10. `files` are the files that declare the dependencies of a project, typically, `go.mo` in Go project, `pom.xml` in maven project, and `package.json` in NodeJS project.
+10. `files` are the files that declare the dependencies of a project, typically, `go.mod` in Go project, `pom.xml` in maven project, and `package.json` in NodeJS project.
 If it's a relative path, it's relative to the `.licenserc.yaml`.

 **NOTE**: When the `SPDX-ID` is Apache-2.0 and the owner is Apache Software foundation, the content would be [a dedicated license](https://www.apache.org/legal/src-headers.html#headers) specified by the ASF, otherwise, the license would be [the standard one](https://www.apache.org/foundation/license-faq.html#Apply-My-Software).